Stereotypes of Jews in literature: Elizabethan era

 The character of Barabas in Christopher Marlowe's play The Jew of Malta is possibly the first ever stage-portrayal of a psychopath (at least within English literature).
-Barabas takes people into confidence by playing on their desires and then killing them.
+Barabas is portrayed taking people into confidence by playing on their desires and then killing them.
 Like Shakespeare's Shylock—the idea of whom may have been inspired by Barabas—he is open to interpretation as a symbol of antisemitism.
 However, also like Shylock, he occasionally shows evidence of humanity (albeit very rarely).

 It has been suggested that The Jew of Malta influenced Shakespeare's play, The Merchant of Venice.
 Despite the fact that Shakespeare probably never met a Jew, The Merchant of Venice includes a character named Shylock who has become the archetype of the Jewish moneylender stereotype.
 Derek Cohen asserts that the Shylock character is "the best known Jew in English."

 Shylock is a money-lender and was often portrayed with a hooked nose and bright red wigs.
 Shylock's character has been criticized for its antisemitic nature, although some interpretations of the play consider him a sympathetic figure.